rroxas21/presence-documentation/docs/considerations.md

   - Use `HTTP/3` via `URLSession` configuration with `URLSessionConfiguration.quicEnabled`

 ### Presence Indicators

-- **Avatars**:
-  - Utilize `PersonSegmentation` from the Vision framework to isolate user figures
-  - Implement ARKit's `ARBodyTrackingConfiguration` for skeletal tracking
-  - Use `RealityKit.Entity` with animated `ModelComponent` for rendering

 - **Spatial Positioning**:
   - Leverage `ARKit's` spatial anchors with `ARWorldMap` sharing